ayan4m1/stellar-compose/README.md

     mkdir -p volumes/db-data
     cd ../

-Now, edit `.env` and `.env.api` and replace all relevant configuration.
-Refer to UI/API documentation for documentation on the keys and values.
+Now, edit `.env.api` and replace all relevant configuration.
+Refer to [API](https://github.com/orphic-inc/stellar-api) documentation on the keys and values.

-    docker compose build
-    docker compose up -d
+    docker compose up --build -d

 ## Docker Images

 Tagged Docker images are not yet available.
+When they are, you will be able to comment/uncomment lines in `docker-compose.yml` to switch between built local images and tagged remote images.